 - In a Dutch oven, combine the orange juice, water, brown sugar, butter and orange peel.
 Bring to a boil; add pears.
 Reduce heat; cover and simmer for 10-15 minutes or until pears are tender, turning several times.
 Remove pears and set aside.
 Simmer cooking juices, uncovered, for 5 minutes or until thickened to a syrup consistency.

-- For chocolate sauce, in a small heavy saucepan over low heat, heat the chocolate, cream and butter until chocolate is melted; stir until smooth.
+- For chocolate sauce, in a heavy saucepan over low heat, heat the chocolate, cream and butter until chocolate is melted; stir until smooth.
 Spoon pear syrup into dessert dishes; place a pear in each dish and drizzle with chocolate sauce.
 Garnish with orange peel if desired.
 Yield: 8 servings.

 Originally published as Orange Poached Pears in Quick Cooking September/October 2002, p37